glaux/esrii/README.md

 ### Development

 If developing on the remote machine, it is recommended to clone the project twice, one development and one production version.
-Change the ```.env``` file in dev to have virtual host https://development.esriiYYYY.org and make changes here.
-When working correctly, make a commit with ```git commit -am "some description of the changes here"``` from the command line followed by ```git push```.
+Change the ```.env``` file in *development* to have the VIRTUAL_HOST: https://development.esriiYYYY.org.
+When the edit is complete, make a commit with ```git commit -am "some description of the changes here"``` from the command line followed by ```git push``` to upload to github.

-Change directory to *production* and run a ```git pull``` command.
+Change the directory to *production* and run a ```git pull``` command to make the changes live.

 Visual Studio Code has an extension for remote workspaces which make this workflow very easy without having a development environment set up on a local machine (i.e. having docker installed).